DivermanCiv/messenger/README.md

 > GET /api/messages/:id

 :id parameter is the id of the discussion
-The number of discussions displayed on a same page is 10, but can be changed with maxMessagesDisplayed in config.js.
+The number of discussions displayed on a same page can be changed with maxMessagesDisplayed in config.js.
 The remaining messages will be taken care of by a pagination system

 ### Security

 ---

+- A JsonWebToken is generated when a user logins and stored in a cookie for authentication purpose.

 ### Other

 ---

 - Localization (fr/en) is included and can be found in /locales in their respective files.
 Default language is french
+- A .env file must be created if one should change the port number from the default 3000.
+The .env.sample file is there as a model for this file.